-Unless you're going rogue on some frankfurters this Fourth of July like the competitive eaters at Coney Island, you're going to want to make sure your dog is dressed to impress for the festivities.
+Unless you're going rogue on some frankfurters this summer like the competitive eaters at Coney Island, you're going to want to make sure your dog is dressed to impress for the festivities.

 Five Tips for Hot Dog Success: Josh Sharkey and Brandon Gillis